lerouxb/nodeintro/README.md

 The secret key that allows you to act as the speaker, the hostname and port.
 Make a copy of config.js.example and edit it, then run `node build`, then `node app`.
 To become the speaker, run `document.cookie = "key=KEY";` in a terminal and reload.
 (KEY is the key you set in config.json)

+Alternatively you could just view index.html directly in the browser without the server.
+Run `Slides.unlock();` in a JavaScript terminal and then you can advance the slides without becoming the speaker.

 ### build.js